-(i) With respect to the other matters to be included in the Auditors Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to the explanations given to us:
+(j) With respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to the explanations given to us:

 For Natvarlal Vepari & Co.
 Chartered Accountants Firm Registration No.106971W

-(i) (a) The Company has maintained proper records showing full particularsincluding quantitative details and situation of its Property
+(i) (a) The Company has generally maintained proper records showing full particularsincluding quantitative details and situation of its Property

 (b) In our opinion and according to the information and explanations given to us theprocedure of physical verification of stock followed by the management is reasonable andadequate in relation to the size of the Company and the nature of its business.